AAAlfonz/hello-world/README.md

 # hello-world
-an attempt to understan github
+an attempt to understand github